AGS-L/DynaRapid-PYNQ-Video-pipeline/README.md

 ### From Spec-to-Circuit - Interaction with Agentic AI

 All filters were generated using publicly available generative AI tools.
 Ongoing work on generating such filters directly from English specifications (Spec-to-Circuit) has already been tested and will be released soon as part of this work [1].
-Several work on agentic-AI interaction is currently in progress.
+Several projects on agentic AI interaction are currently in progress.

-Please do not hesitate to get in touch in case you have any further interest on this feature.
+Please do not hesitate to get in touch in case you have any further interest in this feature.

 ### Convolutional Filters

 Convolutional filters have already been developed and tested, and will be included in a forthcoming commit of this work.

-Please do not hesitate to get in touch in case you have any further interest on this feature.
+Please do not hesitate to get in touch in case you have any further interest in this feature.

 ### Dynamic Partial Reconfiguration Support

-A preliminary flow that includes the dynamic-partial reconfiguration has been already tested and is currently in development.
+A preliminary flow that includes dynamic partial reconfiguration has already been tested and is currently in development.

-Please do not hesitate to get in touch in case you have any further interest on this feature.
+Please do not hesitate to get in touch in case you have any further interest in this feature.